 call processing functions such as call setup, switching, tear down and also hand over between BSCs.
 NSS takes care of security

 and authentication related functions.
-There are various network elements in this subsystem as mentioned in GSM network architecture above.
+There are various network elements in this subsystem as mentioned in GSM architecture above.

 They are explained below.
 These are basically database elements.